Analyzing Human-Human Interactions: A Survey: Introduction

 \subsection{Survey overview}

 The survey structure is as follows.
-Section~\ref{Section2} summarizes the publicly available datasets.
+Section~\ref{Section2} summarizes publicly available datasets.
 We then continue with an in-depth discussion of human-human interaction recognition literature.
 We distinguish between the more traditional methods based on hand-crafted features (Section~\ref{Section3}) and those based on deep learning (Section~\ref{Section4}).
-Finally, we discuss the limitations of the current state-of-the-art in Section~\ref{Discussion} and present promising avenues for further research.
+Finally, we discuss the limitations of the state-of-the-art and present promising avenues for further research.